Child Support Glossary

 A legally binding decision issued by a court of law.
 Issued by a magistrate, judge, or properly empowered administrative officer.
 A court order related to child support can dictate how often, how much, what kind of support an obligor-parent is to pay, how long they are to pay it, and whether an employer must withhold support from their wages.

 Custodial Party (CP)

 The person who has primary care, custody, and control of the child(ren).

-Legally binding determination that establishes with whom a child shall live.
-The meaning of different types of custody terms (e.g., Joint Custody, Shared Custody, Split Custody) vary from State to State.
+A legally binding determination that establishes with whom a child shall live.
+The meaning of different types of custody terms (e.g., joint custody, shared custody, split custody) varies from state to state.

 The judicial decision of a litigated action, usually in "equitable" cases such as divorce (as opposed to cases in law in which judgments are entered).

 The failure of a defendant to file an answer or appear in a civil case within the prescribed time after having been properly served with a summons and complaint.

 The person against whom a civil or criminal proceeding is begun.
 May also be called a respondent in a civil proceeding.